chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/layout-intent/index.md

 Intents enhance the functionality of layouts.
 Each layout now includes an "Intent" property with three possible values:

 - Print
-- Digital Static
+- Digital static
-- Digital Animated
+- Digital animated

 This property provides contextual guidance for both Template Designers and end users.

 ![screenshot](intent.png)

-## Inheritance Model
+## Inheritance model

 Intents are part of the [Inheritance model](/GraFx-Studio/concepts/layouts/#inheritance).

-An Intent defined for a master layout automatically applies to all newly created sublayouts.
-If needed, Intent can be individually adjusted for each sublayout, overriding the inherited default.
+An Intent defined for a master layout automatically applies to all sub-layouts.
+If needed, Intent can be individually adjusted for each sub-layout, overriding the inherited default.

-Imagine a Layout setup: an Ad master (digital static), and 1 sublayout intented for Print.
+Imagine a Layout setup: an Ad Master layout (Digital static), and a Flyer sub-layout intended for Print.

 ![screenshot](layouts.png)